 Similar to other welfare services in the country, the roots of the Israeli probation services can be traced to the pre-establishment era of the state of Israel, and affected by the British mandate and its laws.

-The Minor Criminal Order enacted in 1922, certified the courts to release youth offenders to be supervised in the community.
-Only in 1932, was the first probation officer appointed and this signaled the establishment of supervisory social services to youth offenders in the Jewish settlement.
+The Minor Criminal Order enacted in 1922 authorized the courts to release youth offenders to be supervised in the community.
+Only in 1932 was the first probation officer appointed and this signaled the establishment of supervisory social services to youth offenders in the Jewish settlement.
 Later, in 1937, The Young Offenders Order replaced the order from 1922, and made the distinction between two types of youth: delinquents and those who did not violate any laws but are in need of supervision.
-The age of criminal responsibility was set to 9-16, for boys, and 9-18, for girls.
-During this period two separate services were in place, for Jewish and Arabs.
+The age of criminal responsibility was set to 9–16, for boys, and 9–18, for girls.
+During this period, two separate services were in place, for Jews and Arabs.

-The Supervision Ordinance was enacted in 1944, and established the responsibilities of probation officers, their duties, and the organizational structure of the supervision services.
+The Supervision Ordinance, enacted in 1944, established the responsibilities of probation officers, their duties, and the organizational structure of the supervision services.
 Specifically, the ordinance set the national structure of an organization that is headed by the Chief Supervisor who oversees regional supervisors who holds the responsibility for individual supervisor officers that provide the day-to-day contact and treatment.
 It is important to note that at this period in time there was no distinction between juveniles and adults.
 See below illustration:

 Figure 1.
 Early Organizational Structure of Israel Young Offenders Probation Services

-With the inception of the state of Israel in 1948, a decision was made to adopt the British mandate laws and penal code, and thus the Young Offenders Order and the Supervision Ordinance were formally adopted into the Israeli legislation and were used as benchmark to the operations of both juvenile and adults' probation services.
-It is in that point in time that these supervision services were placed under the responsibility of the Ministry of Welfare (later changed its name to the Ministry of Welfare and Social Affairs).
+With Israel’s establishment in 1948, a decision was made to adopt the British mandate laws and penal code, and thus the Young Offenders Order and the Supervision Ordinance were formally adopted into the Israeli legislation and were used as benchmarks for the operations of both juvenile and adults’ probation services.
+It is then that these supervision services were placed under the responsibility of the Ministry of Welfare (later the Ministry of Welfare and Social Affairs).

 In 1949, the first adult supervision officer was appointed, and his role was defined in a distinct and unique manner to differentiate it from those who dealt with juveniles.
 Such development was the result of growth in population, and the need to profess in adult interventions, while allocating much needed resources to the education of many juvenile immigrants that arrived at the country shortly after its establishment.
-In addition, many members of the legal system supported the separation of juvenile and adult supervision service to follow a more western model, while also called for these services to be moved to the responsibility of the Ministry of Justice.
-Further, two separate courts operated—juveniles and adults.
+In addition, many members of the legal system supported the separation of juvenile and adult supervision service to follow a more western model, while also calling for these services to be moved to the responsibility of the Ministry of Justice.
+Furthermore, two separate courts operated—juvenile and adult.

 The Development of Juvenile Probation Services